ClashStat/stats_for_clash_of_clans/README.md

 - [ ] User is able to log-out
 - [ ] The user can persistently stay logged-in unless they log-out manually
 - [x] There are distributed fragments that show user statistics
-- [ ] The user can scroll to visualize data in Achivement Fragment
+- [x] The user can scroll to visualize data in Achievement Fragment
 - [x] The fragment in which the user is currently, changes color